Property Valuation Information

 Once you have filed your appeal, the Assessor’s Office will review your property valuation and determine whether it believes the value of your property should be changed.
 Filing an appeal of your property valuation can result in your value being lowered.
 However, there are sometimes instances in which filing an appeal can trigger an increase in valuation because of items such as fences, additional concrete, remodeling, and so on.
 In such cases, it has been the practice of the Gila County Assessor to delay adding those items to your value until the following year.

-If you continue your appeal to the Board of Equalization, a hearing before the Board of Equalization will be scheduled for you and you will be notified by mail of the date, time and place of the hearing.
-The Board of Equalization will consider your arguments and will make a decision.
-For more information see Board Of Equalization.
+If you continue your appeal to the Board of Equalization, your case will be heard by a Hearing Officer on behalf of the Board of Equalization.
+The Clerk of the Board will send a letter notifying you of the date, time and place of the hearing.
+The Hearing Officer will consider your arguments and will make a decision.
+For more information see Board of Equalization Appeal Process.

-If you wish to appeal the decision of the Board of Equalization, you must do so by filing in Tax Court or Superior Court within 60 days of the date the appeal is mailed back to you by the Board of Equalization.
+If you wish to appeal the decision of the Hearing Officer, you must do so by filing in Tax Court or Superior Court within 60 days of the date the appeal is mailed back to you by the Clerk of the Board.
 Please refer to the following links:

 Maricopa County Superior Court Self-Service Center